-A fascinating 2016 video by the Science Channel tells of a compassionate team of archeologists who were able to reconstruct the face of a soldier of Pompeii, who died when Mount Vesuvius erupted and engulfed in unbearable heat and suffocating ash.
+Science Channel takes a look at a compassionate team of archeologists who were able to reconstruct the face of a soldier of Pompeii, who died when Mount Vesuvius erupted and engulfed in unbearable heat and suffocating ash.
 Created with high-resolution photography, x-rays, and computer modeling, the reconstruction offers a sense of their humanity to these citizens whose last moments were terrifying.

 Team leader Llorenç Alapont spoke about the importance of this humanity: